ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 3. Click on the **reduce** link.
 (All the interesting work our program does occurs in the Reduce phase, so that's the only place to check for logs.)

-4. Click on a Task link.
+4. Click on a **Task** link.
 There should be one task per document that you passed in.

 5. On the far right of the screen are Task Log links.
-You probably will want to click the "All" link.
+You probably will want to click the **All** link.

 6. Scroll through the log you've found!